 Longer baking times CAN compensate for lower temperatures, but only to a certain degree.
 On the other hand, longer baking times (and to an extent, higher temperatures) do allow for more complete fusion leading to a stronger finished product.
 Most brands of polymer clay are remarkably stronger when baked longer than the duration that’s suggested on the package.
 Most professional clayers bake their clay for at least 45 minutes, and often much longer for thicker pieces.
 A drawback of cooking hotter and/or longer, however, is color changes.
 Reds can darken, trans can turn brown, and white can turn tan.
 This is not the same thing as burning.
 But these color changes are the limiting factor for how hot and/or how long you can bake your polymer clay.
 It’s all a balancing game.
 You need to find the best temperature and setup for your oven, your brand and color of clay, and the kind of pieces you bake.
 And that may very well mean that the setting you turn your oven’s dial to might look very wrong.

-To learn more about baking polymer clay, including what kind of oven to use, how to select the correct temperature, how long to bake your polymer clay, and many more tips, make sure to read my articles on Baking Polymer Clay.
+To learn more about baking polymer clay, including what kind of oven to use, how to select the correct temperature, how long to bake your polymer clay, and many more tips, make sure to take my Baking Polymer Clay class in The PolyTechnic.